-Even long-term investors can find themselves feeling uncomfortable about short-term losses in this stock market environment.
+You might be worried about short-term losses after the stock market crash on Monday due to coronavirus fears.
 After all, nobody likes to lose money, and a double-digit loss in your portfolio could have negative implications for your long-term financial plans.
 In order to successfully build wealth, you have to learn to stop worrying about short-term losses.

 Here’s how to focus on your future goals when you're worried about losing money in the short term.

 Whenever volatility hits the financial markets, and short-term losses come into play, it’s easy to think something is seriously wrong.
 But in fact, nothing is wrong at all!
 Short-term losses are a natural part of the cycle that is the stock market.